chmillan/chmillan/README.md

 **Applied Data Science & Analytics**
 Designing and delivering data-driven analyses using **R, Python, and SQL**, with a strong focus on statistical modeling, exploratory data analysis, and decision support on complex, real-world datasets.

+**Analytical Data Infrastructure**
+Designing and maintaining **aggregated datasets, materialized views, and database schemas** to support analytical applications, APIs, and dashboards, with attention to reproducibility and long-term maintainability.

 **Reproducible Analytical Systems**
 Building and maintaining **reproducible analytical workflows**, reports, and dashboards that emphasize transparency, traceability, and long-term usability.